 Pay your bills on time.
 It’s good advice anyway, but if you’re trying to build a credit history, making on-time monthly payments is a critical first step.
 Bills include both credit cards and other monthly bills (electricity, Netflix, gym memberships).

 On the one hand, you want to build up a payment history.
 On the other, you don’t want to max out the amount that’s available to you.

 Don’t charge more than 30% of your available credit.
 Use your credit card for small, regular purchases – a daily coffee or monthly tank of gas – and pay it off in full each month.

 3) Guard your credit history

 A lot of inquiries (or hits) on your credit history is a sign to lenders that you’re using credit to finance your lifestyle.
-This makes them hesitant about lending to you and they lower your credit score as a result.
+This behavior makes them hesitant about lending to you, and they lower your credit score as a result.

-This may mean fighting conventional wisdom and turning down free pizza if it requires a credit card application.
+This may mean fighting conventional wisdom and turning down a discount if it requires a credit card application.
 Similarly, don’t co-sign loans for friends, and don’t apply for store credit cards.
 Just like dining hall burritos, one is usually enough, and more can leave you in a world of hurt later.